RE-ENACTMENTS & CELEBRATIONS IN 2016

-Following the exciting exhibition in Oban in December 2014, 2015 sees The Prestonpans Tapestry continuing to tour with a second exhibition in New Lanark Mills from January 29th/ March 9th.
-It also goes to the Waterside Gallery in Walton-upon-Thames from October 14th / November 8th.
+Following the exciting exhibition in Oban in December 2014, 2015 saw The Prestonpans Tapestry continuing to tour with a second exhibition in New Lanark Mills from January 29th/ March 9th.
+It then went to the Waterside Gallery in Walton-upon-Thames from October 14th / November 8th.

 During the year the Alan Breck Regiment is continuing its School Visits on request including Battle Gaming and offering a wide range of demonstration events.

 The 4th Biennial National Battlefield Symposium convened on October 24th 2014 was a momentous occasion with the nationwide frustration giving the necessary fillip for the establishment of the Scottish Battlefields Trust [SBT] as a national charity.
-Future Symposia will be held by the SBT eather than by the Prestonpans Heritage Trust, although the expeience to date will be readily shared.
-The SBT is working in partnership with the UK Battlefield Trust.
+Future Symposia will be held by the SBT and the SBT is working in partnership with the UK Battlefield Trust.

 From 2016 a Triennial Cycle of Re-enactments will be hosted by the SBT across East Lothian.After our 9th Celebrations in Prestonpans in 2015 the cycle will move to Dunbar and then in 2017 to Pinkie Cleugh before returning again to Prestonpans in 2018.They will take place during the third weekend of September each year.